WallCaster/WallCaster/doc/design-report.md

 ## Expected Outcome

 - [ ] As an admin, I can select different groups of screens in order that they do not display the same content.
-- [ ] As an admin, I can choose to fetch contents from Instagram.
+- [ ] As an admin, I can choose to fetch contents from Instagram (fail, see post-mortem.md)
 - [ ] As an admin, I can set up and deploy the system easily thanks to well-written documentation
 - [ ] As an admin, I can filter social networks' content thanks to a enhanced filter (sentiment one)
 - [ ] As an admin, I can connect the system to each screen thanks a Raspberry Pi (one for each screen).